peterhinch/micropython-samples/encoders/ENCODERS.md

 This can cause a variety of unwanted results: conditioning with a CR network and a Schmitt trigger should be considered.

-In practice bit-perfect results are often not required and simple software solutions are fine.
-In particular encoders used for user controls normally have some form of user feedback.
+In practice bit-perfect results are often not required: synchronisation can simply be ignored, relying on software to provide reasonably accurate tracking of position.
+Applications using encoders for user controls normally provide a form of user feedback.
 The occasional missed pulse caused by fast contact bounce will not be noticed.

 Where bit-perfect results are required the simplest approach is to use a target